 Bonus for being ones that I actually enjoy playing too, instead of ones that make me wish to gouge my eyes out.
 Our older girls are happy to play most of them too, so they can be fun for kids to do alone or for adults to join in on.

 I hope you find some new favorites on this list!

 Spot It.
 This is one of those games I’ll happily play even without a preschooler around!
 I love that you can play a full game in just a couple of minutes and you can divide up the cards to make it harder for the adult and easier for the child.

 Hoot Owl Hoot.
 This is the first collaborative board game we ever owned and for whatever reason, I just LOVE this one.
-It’s simple but enough strategy to make it fun, and in the fall, Tally and I were consistently playing 3-5 games of it every single day.
+It’s simple but enough strategy to make it fun, and last fall, Tally and I were consistently playing 3-5 games of it every single day.

 Gnomin’ A Round.
 This fun card game is a riff on the card game Golf, but with much prettier cards and some fun extras that make it a little more special.
 This is another one where you can blow through a game in 10 minutes or less.
 (This one might take a few rounds for a toddler or preschooler to catch on to, but by the time she was four, Tally was playing this one very competently without any help).